incubyte/incubyte.github.io/content/blog/global-case-study.md

 - Separated languages from DB or UI to flat files.
 - Separated code from the language embedded in it using JSON files
-- Update existing usages of string literals with localized versions
+- Generalized hardcoded words and statements to use localized and dynamic versions
-- Introduce third-party translation provider **Crowdin**
+- Introduced third-party translation provider **Crowdin**
-- Integrate **Crowdin** with GitHub PR workflow to provide automated translations
+- Integrated **Crowdin** with GitHub PR workflow to provide automated translations

 ### Backend

-- Identifying and extracting required database content to YAML locale files
+- Identified and extracted required database content to YAML locale files
-- Configure the application to serve localized content based on the user’s language preference
+- Configured the application to serve localized content based on the user’s language preference
-- Introduce third-party translation provider Crowdin for database translations
+- Introduced third-party translation provider Crowdin for database translations
-- Integrate Crowdin with GitHub PR workflow to provide automated translations
+- Integrated Crowdin with GitHub PR workflow to provide automated translations

 ### Translating Emails

-- Introduce third-party mail service provider Iterable
+- Introduced third-party mail service provider Iterable
-- Migrate existing code-heavy mailers to easy-to-edit Iterable templates
+- Migrated existing emails to utilize easy-to-edit templates
-- Integrate Iterable with existing mail-sending behavior

 ### Supporting Right-to-Left Languages

-- Identifying elements and interactions that needed updates
+- Identified elements and interactions better Right-to-Left experience
-- Update components with logical CSS properties
+- Updated components with logical CSS properties
-- Add support for bidirectional text and icons
+- Added support for bidirectional text and icons
-- Add smart exceptions based on the content type
+- Added smart exceptions based on the content type

 ### Results

 - Users can use the application in their preferred language.
 - Users can access content in their preferred language.
-- Mail content is now translated and can be tweaked without a dependency on the developer, solving a major bottleneck for the client’s marketing team.
+- Mails are now translated and can be modified without a dependency on the developer, removing a major bottleneck for the client’s marketing team.
 - Users preferring RTL languages could naturally interact with the application.

 ## Conclusion